Transformer-Based ASL Fingerspelling to Text

-The system replaces raw pixels with landmarks and frames the task as sequence to sequence prediction.
+The system replaces raw pixels with landmarks and frames the task as sequence-to-sequence prediction.
 MediaPipe provides 3D keypoints per frame.
-A Transformer captures temporal context and outputs letters A to Z plus an end token.
+A Transformer captures temporal context and outputs letters A–Z plus an end token.
 The pipeline includes careful feature selection and normalization for stable learning.

 - Scale: shoulder distance if pose present, else wrist distance.

-- Sanitize: fill short gaps by linear then forward and backward fill.
+- Sanitize: fill short gaps by linear then forward/backward fill.
 Replace NaN and Inf with zeros.
-Clamp to a safe numeric range.
+Clamp to safe numeric range.
 Cast to float32.

 - Storage: fast binary arrays with sequence masks so attention ignores padding.

-The encoder ingests the landmark sequence and builds contextual representations with multi head self attention and position wise feed forward layers.
-The decoder generates characters step by step using masked self attention and cross attention over encoder outputs.
-Positional signals are added on both sides so order is represented.
+The encoder ingests the landmark sequence and builds contextual representations with multi-head self-attention and position-wise feed-forward layers.
+The decoder generates characters step-by-step using masked self-attention and cross-attention over encoder outputs.

-A moderate footprint balances latency and accuracy.
-Typical settings are around four to six layers on both encoder and decoder, about eight heads, and model width near 256 to 512.
-Dropout after attention and after feed forward helps regularize.
-Residual connections and layer normalization follow the standard Transformer design.
+~4–6 layers on both encoder and decoder, ~8 heads, model width ≈ 256–512.
+Dropout after attention and feed-forward; residual connections and layer normalization follow standard Transformer design.

 | Component | Choice | Notes |